 Written Instructions:

-Ch 26 or until you reach the desired length of your potholder.
+Ch 26 or chain more for the desired size of your potholder.

 Row 1: HDC in the third Ch from hook and across the row (24).
 Ch 2

 Row 2: Do not turn your work at the end of the row as you normally would.
-Just turn it vertical as pictured below, that way you will see the stitches better.
+Just turn it vertically as pictured below, that way you will see the stitches better.

-Yarn over and insert your hook in the back loop only of the first stitch and the unworked two chains stitches below.
-Yarn over pull through 3 loops on hook, yarn over pull through all loops on hook.
+Yarn over and insert your hook in the back loop only of the first stitch and the unworked two chain stitches below.
+Yarn over, pull through 3 loops on hook, yarn over, pull through all loops on hook.
 Repeat this stitch (Th HDC) in every stitch across the row.
 Ch 2. (video demonstration available below)

-Note: when inserting your hook into the unworked chain stitches – you can work into one chain stitch only or both.
-I prefer to work into both stitches.
+Note: When inserting your hook into the unworked chain stitches, you can work into one chain stitch only or both.
+I prefer to work in both stitches.
 Either way is OK.

-Row 3: Again, turn your work vertical.
+Row 3: Turn your work.
 Yarn over and insert your hook in the back loop only of the first stitch and the unworked loop from the row below.
-Yarn over pull through 2 loops on hook, yarn over pull through all loops on hook.
+Yarn over, pull through 2 loops on hook, yarn over, pull through all loops on hook.
 Repeat Th HDC stitches in every stitch across the row (24).
 Ch 2.

 Repeat row 3 until you reach 7” or your desired size.

-LOOP: Ch 15 for the loop and continue to last row.
+LOOP: Ch 15 for the loop and continue to the last row.

 Fasten off and weave in all ends.

-Would you like to get all three Thermal Stitch Potholder patterns in a PDF format as a bundle?
-Bundles are the perfect way to save money and keep your patterns all together in order.
-You can get all three versions of Thermal Stitch Potholder patterns here.
+Would you like to have all three Thermal Stitch Potholder patterns in one convenient PDF bundle?
+It’s a great way to save and keep your patterns organised in one place.
+You’ll get all three versions of the Thermal Stitch Potholder patterns here.

 Or if you prefer just the one PDF pattern, you can get it from my Etsy or Ravelry shops 🙂